Al Leiter: Second stint with Marlins

 Following the 2004 season, the Mets declined Leiter's US$10 million option for 2005, making him a free agent.
 His former team, the Marlins, signed Leiter to a one-year, $8 million contract on December 8, 2004.

 Leiter struggled during his return to the Marlins.
 He walked more batters than usual (60 in 80 innings, in addition to 88 hits).
-In 17 appearances (16 starts), he had a 3–7 record and a 6.64 ERA, and he took much criticism for the Marlins' first-half struggles in 2005 (they were 7 games behind the surprising Washington Nationals at the All-Star break).
+In 17 appearances (16 starts), he had a 3–7 record and a 6.64 ERA, and he took much criticism for the Marlins' first-half struggles in 2005 (they were seven games behind the surprising Washington Nationals at the All-Star break).
 He was demoted to the bullpen in late June, but he returned to the rotation after an injury to Josh Beckett.
 On July 10, when the Marlins played their last game before the three-day All-Star break, he gave up six runs in three-plus innings.

 On July 14, 2005, the Florida Marlins designated Leiter for assignment.

 Second stint with Yankees

-On July 15, 2005, Leiter was acquired by the New York Yankees, who had four starting pitchers on the disabled list, for a player to be named later.
+On July 15, 2005, Leiter was acquired by the New York Yankees, which had four starting pitchers on the disabled list, for a player to be named later.
 His first start as a Yankee since April 26, 1989, came on July 17, 2005, against the division-leading Boston Red Sox.
 Leiter won the game, pitching 6 1/3 innings, allowing one run and three hits, and striking out eight.
 After several starts with mixed success, he informed Joe Torre that he would be willing to pitch out of the bullpen, where he would stay for the latter part of the season, yielding his starting slot to Aaron Small.

-Leiter worked out of the bullpen in the 2005 American League Division Series pitching in four of the five games between the Yankees and Los Angeles Angels of Anaheim.
-The Angels won the series 3 games to 2.
-In his final official appearance in a Major League uniform, Leiter earned a win, pitching 2/3 scoreless innings in Game 4 at Yankee Stadium.
+Leiter worked out of the bullpen in the 2005 American League Division Series, pitching in four of the five games between the Yankees and Los Angeles Angels of Anaheim.
+The Angels won the series three games to two.
+In his final official appearance in an MLB uniform, Leiter earned a win, pitching 2/3 of a scoreless inning in game 4 at Yankee Stadium.
 The Yankees won the game 3–2.

-Leiter signed a minor league contract with the Yankees in 2006; however, he stated he would likely retire.
+Leiter signed a minor league contract with the Yankees in 2006, but he stated he would likely retire.
 The primary reason he spent part of spring training with the Yankees was to keep in shape for the World Baseball Classic.
-After the United States team was eliminated from the World Baseball Classic, he officially retired in an interview on YES, after a Yankees spring training victory versus the Indians where Leiter pitched 1/3 of an inning.
+After the United States team was eliminated from the World Baseball Classic, he officially retired in an interview on YES, after a Yankees spring training victory versus the Indians, in which Leiter pitched 1/3 of an inning.